vanhoangkha/S3-Upload-Feature-Demo/README.md

    - Features responsive design for desktop and mobile devices
    - Includes document upload with progress tracking

+## Key Features

+### Vendor-Based Bucket Structure
+- Each vendor has a dedicated folder within the S3 bucket
+- Hierarchical organization for better document management
+- Logical separation of vendor documents for improved security and organization

+### Role-Based Access Control Matrix
+- **Vendor Role**: Limited access to their own folder only
+  - Can upload, download, and view their own documents
+  - Cannot access other vendors' documents
+  - Limited visibility within the UI
+- **Admin Role**: Full access to all vendor folders
+  - Complete management of all documents across vendors
+  - Can perform administrative operations
+  - Full visibility of the entire document hierarchy

+### File Operations with Permission Controls
+- **Upload**: Controlled by role permissions
+- **Download**: Access restricted based on user role
+- **Delete**: Limited to authorized users based on role
+- All operations respect the permission boundaries

+### Tree View User Interface
+- Hierarchical display of folders and documents
+- Intuitive navigation through the vendor folder structure
+- Expandable/collapsible folders for better organization
+- Visual indicators for document types and permissions

+### Optional: Cross-Account Synchronization
+- Ability to sync documents across different AWS accounts
+- Maintain consistent document versions across environments
+- Secure transfer mechanisms between accounts
+- Configurable sync schedules and policies

 ## Prerequisites

 Before starting, ensure you have: